I have created a custom fixture or furnishing and would like to convert it into a symbol that I can save in the Library Browser. How do I do this?

 Check Add to Library.

 Check Show Advanced Options.

-On the 3D panel, specify the Symbol Name.
+On the 3D panel, specify the Symbol Name if one was not specified in Step 2 above.
 This will be the name that will appear in the User Catalog.

 If the symbol will be applied to another object, then you may also want to adjust the Origin Offset here.

 On the 2D Block panel, you can select a different CAD Block than the one automatically generated when the symbol was created, as well as specify fill properties.

 To learn more, see the article "Editing 2D CAD Blocks Assigned to 3D Symbols" in the Related Articles section below.

 On the Options panel, you can typically make a number of adjustments, depending on the category that was specified for the symbol in Step 2.